 Option 5: Sell the big house, buy a similar size house on the Outerbanks, NC and rent out part of the house for income.

 Pros: We always wanted to live at the beach!
-My wife would quit her job and live permanently in Southern Shores, NC with our son.
+My wife would quit her job and live permanently on the Outerbanks with our son.
 I would split my time between the OBX and our hometown for a while staying with my mom while in town for work 3-4 days per week.
 Plenty of living space.
 Good schools.
 Bike everywhere.
 Laid back lifestyle.
 More moderate climate (not as hot and not as cold due to ocean).
 Lower property taxes.
 Ability to generate income from renting out a “wing” or the entire house.
 Opportunity for me to get into another line of work – handy man, property management, Jeep tours, fishing, kayaking, boating, whatever.
 Finally do what I like instead of chasing the highest $.

 Cons: Am I seriously considering spending half a million dollars to live on a sandbar whose main purpose is to protect the mainland from storms?
 While the climate is rapidly changing?
 While the oceans are rising?
 While our president is calling climate change a hoax and rolling back pollution regulations?
 Homeowners insurance is expensive and can easily rise to the point where it won’t be affordable.
 Evacuations due to hurricanes and storms.
 All of this will impact the rental/tourism income that happens to be the foundation for this option.